jroc-dev/linux_descructor/README.md

 ## Disclaimer

 USE AT YOUR OWN RISK.
-THIS BASH SCRIPT IS UNTESTED!
+THIS BASH SCRIPT IS TESTED AND WORKING!

 ## License